-Ever since Amazon employees discovered it, the crowd at this International District restaurant and bar has skewed young and hip.
-But in fact, it does not get more old-school in Seattle than the century-old Maneki, a homey haunt of homely delights kept in line—and lines—by a couple of no-nonsense aunties and traditional Japanese cooks.
-Regulars know to look to the whiteboard for exceptional daily specials, which may include monkfish liver in season, either braised or sliced cold over shredded daikon with ponzu sauce.
-Yep, there’s a sushi bar, but Maneki shines brighter for its bar snacks and home-style entree combos.
+The crowd at this International District restaurant and bar often skews young, but in fact, it does not get more old-school in Seattle than the century-old Maneki, a homey haunt of homely delights kept in line by a couple of no-nonsense aunties and traditional Japanese cooks.
+This legend could easily coast on lore alone, from surviving war and internment to the motherly order imposed by longtime stewards Jean Nakayama and Fusae “Mom” Yokoyama.
+It’s the food, however, driving the inevitable wait for a table.
+Regulars know to look to the whiteboard for exceptional daily specials, but then there are much-adored mainstays, like monkfish liver, sliced sashimi-style over shredded daikon with ponzu sauce.
+Yep, there’s a bar.
+But Maneki shines brighter for its comforting bar snacks and homestyle entree combinations.